GCSE RELIGIOUS STUDIES

-How Can This Book Help?
+How Can This GUIDE Help?

-In this book, you’ll learn about three of the major world religions: Christianity, Islam, and Judaism.
+In this guide, you’ll learn about three of the major world religions: Christianity, Islam, and Judaism.
 These are three of the faiths you’ll need to have a strong knowledge of in order to pass your Religious Studies GCSE.
 In this book, you’ll learn the history of these faiths, their core beliefs, differences between groups within a religion, as well as practices of worship and festivals.

 The Existence of God – This chapter will focus on arguments both for and against the existence of God, as well as the existence of miracles and other supernatural occurrences;

 Religion and Life – Here, we’ll discuss how different faiths approach the concepts of life and death, and the nature of the universe.
 In addition, we’ll take a look at how different religions approach moral questions involving life, such as our obligation to take care of the environment, abortion, and euthanasia;

 Religion and Relationships – In this chapter, you’ll learn about how major religions approach topics such as sex, sexuality, marriage, divorce, and contraception;